billbuchanan/appliedcrypto/unit01_cipher_fundamentals/lab/README.md

 First four numbers of sequence?

-## F	What I should have learnt from this lab?
+# What I should have learnt from this lab?
 The key things learnt:

 * Some fundamental principles around number and character formats, including binary, hexadecimal and Base64.